-Scientists at the Ethology and Animal Welfare Unit at ETH Zurich’s Institute of Agricultural Science discovered that every whinny contains two independent frequencies, each communicating different information about a horse’s emotions.
+In other research, scientists at the Ethology and Animal Welfare Unit at ETH Zurich’s Institute of Agricultural Science discovered that every whinny contains two independent frequencies, each communicating different information about a horse’s emotions.

-“One frequency indicates whether the emotion is positive or negative, while the other frequency reveals the strength of the emotion,” said project leader Elodie Briefer.
-“Such vocalisations with two fundamental frequencies are rare among mammals, in contrast, for example, to songbirds.”
+"One frequency indicates whether the emotion is positive or negative, while the other frequency reveals the strength of the emotion," said project leader Elodie Briefer.
+"Such vocalizations with two fundamental frequencies are rare among mammals, in contrast, for example, to songbirds."